ankurnath/MaxCut-Bench/README.md

 ## Repository Contents

-In `solvers`, you can find the wrappers for the currently supported solvers.
-In `data`, you have to three folders for training, testing and validation.
-You have to save your graph in .npz format.
+In `solvers`, you can find wrappers for the currently supported solvers.
+In `data`, there are three folders for training, testing, and validation.
+You need to save your graph in .npz format.
+For demonstration purposes, we provide an example of a small dataset with a BA distribution.

 For using this suite, `conda` is required.
 You can download it from here : https://www.anaconda.com/download .